If you’re new to Runpod, follow this guide to learn how to create an account, deploy your first GPU Pod, and use it to execute code remotely.

 Step 3: Execute code on your Pod with JupyterLab

-After your Pod has finished starting up (this may take a minute or two), you can connect to it:
+After your Pod finishes starting up (this can take a minute or two), you’re ready to connect:

-1. On the Pods page, find the Pod you just created and click the Connect button.
-If it's greyed out, your Pod hasn't finished starting up yet.
+1. On the Pods page, expand the Pod you just created and click the Connect button.
+If it’s greyed out, your Pod hasn’t finished starting up yet.

-1. In the window that opens, under HTTP Services, click Jupyter Lab to open a JupyterLab workspace on your Pod.
+1. In the modal that opens, under HTTP Services, click Jupyter Lab to open a JupyterLab workspace on your Pod.

 1. Under Notebook, select Python 3 (ipykernel).